containers/fetchit/README.md

 ```

 #### Launch using systemd
-Two systemd files are provided to allow for Harpoon to run as a user or as root.
+Two systemd files are provided to allow for Fetchit to run as a user or as root.
 The files are differentiated by .root and .user.

-Ensure that there is a config at `$HOME/.harpoon/config.yaml` before attempting to start the service.
+Ensure that there is a config at `$HOME/.fetchit/config.yaml` before attempting to start the service.

 NOTE: SELinux is temporarily disabled until the work to define the specific SELinux rules are completed.

 For root
 ```
 setenforce 0
-cp systemd/harpoon.root /etc/systemd/system/harpoon.service
+cp systemd/fetchit.root /etc/systemd/system/fetchit.service
-systemctl enable harpoon --now
+systemctl enable fetchit --now
 ```